 If your tooth has grown in straight…

 We can typically grasp the tooth, wiggle it, and gently but quickly pull it out.
 This process happens quickly, and afterward, we will clean the area and place gauze there to stop the bleeding.

 As a cosmetic dentist, we remove impacted teeth as a matter of course.
 This process, however, is far more complicated because an impacted tooth cannot be pulled.
 Instead, we have to cut open the gum tissue that surrounds the tooth so we can fully access it.
 In some cases, other bone or tissue has to be cut away so we have full access to the tooth and can pull it out.
 If necessary, we may need to pull it out one piece at a time.
 Afterward, we will clean the area, replace the gum flap, place sutures if necessary, and treat it with gauze.

 The Recovery Process After a Tooth Extraction

-At E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics, we warn patients that they will be sore for several days and that they will experience some swelling.
+At EM Makhoul DDS - Dentist of Mission Viejo, we warn patients that they will be sore for several days and that they will experience some swelling.
 This is perfectly natural and can be controlled by taking ibuprofen and placing a cold compress or icepack on your face in the area where the tooth was extracted.
 We encourage our patients to do so for 15 minutes at a time.
 In preparation for your tooth extraction, you should buy plenty of JELL-O, yogurt, applesauce, and anything else you can eat without actually needing to chew.
 Within a couple of days, you should be able to add solids back into your diet but will need to be cautious until the area has healed completely.